 Rooftop garden, London.

 Whether it's a permanent fixture or popped up for a party, gazebos and pergolas are crying out to be lit up!
 Illuminating your garden structures can create an irresistible living space in seconds.
+If there is a power source nearby then definitely consider mains garden lights for complete ease of use.
 We'd always opt for string lights with their durable cables and extendable lengths they're ideal for wrapping or hanging.
 Wooden pergolas suit symmetrical lines, gazebo lights work best when hung with a soft drape.
 When it comes to colours, the contrast between greenery or timber tones and white hues are a matchmade in heaven which can’t be missed.

 Fairy light pergola - photo via Volvoreta Bodas.